 An estate dispute can arise if there is a disagreement about the testator’s wishes or the will’s meaning needs to be clarified.
 If there is a disagreement under these circumstances, the court may have to interpret the will.
 This can be a complex and difficult process.

-This Act allows an ‘eligible person’, such as a spouse, children, and dependents, to claim a share of the estate even if they are not mentioned in the will.
+The Succession Act 2006 (NSW) allows an ‘eligible person‘, such as a spouse, de facto partner, children, and dependents, to claim a share of the estate even if they are not mentioned in the will.
+Family provision claims must be filed within 12 months of death, though the court may extend this period in exceptional circumstances.

 Launching an Estate Dispute in NSW

-- The executor of the deceased person’s estate may have mismanaged the assets, including the sale of the family home, or failed to follow the instructions in the will.
+- The executor of the deceased person’s estate may have breached their fiduciary duties through mismanagement of assets or failing to act in the beneficiaries’ best interests, or failed to follow the instructions in the will

-If you are a family member or interested party involved in estate litigation or dispute over an invalid or valid will, estate administration, an undue influence claim or any other issue, seek legal advice as soon as possible.
-A lawyer can help you understand the Grant of Probate process, your rights and options concerning the deceased’s estate, and can represent you in the Supreme Court if necessary should a dispute arise.
+If you are a family member or interested party involved in estate litigation or dispute over an invalid or valid will, estate administration, an undue influence claim, or any other issue, seek legal advice as soon as possible.
+An experienced estate dispute lawyer can help you understand the Grant of Probate process, your rights and options concerning the deceased’s estate, and can represent you in the NSW Supreme Court if necessary, should a dispute arise.

 The Process of a Grant of Probate